 The way the adults in the home relate to each other sets a powerful example for the children.
 Use that to your advantage by role-playing how you’d like your children to treat each other.
 For instance, you might say to your partner “There’s only one banana left; shall we split it?”
 Or model how to set limits respectfully, by saying things like “Excuse me, I was using that.
 You can have it as soon as I’m done!” with a smile and a hug.

-This article is an excerpt from Peaceful Parent, Happy Siblings: How To Stop the Fighting and Raise Friends for Life. published by Perigee/Penguin.
+The article above is adapted from Peaceful Parent, Happy Siblings: How To Stop the Fighting and Raise Friends for Life.

 “This book walks parents through sibling scenarios – even ones for very intense children – and breaks down the specifics of how to approach common struggles, without making parents feel guilty or overwhelmed.
 It is a wonderful resource that gives parents the tools to not only help our children while in the midst of conflict, but also helps us to teach our children how to be the loving, kind and respectful brothers and sisters we know they can be.” — Gina Osher, The Twin Coach